swiftlang/swift-evolution/proposals/0466-control-default-actor-isolation.md

 ### Don't apply default actor isolation to explicitly `Sendable` types

-This proposal includes few excepts where the specified default actor isolation does not apply.
+This proposal includes few exceptions where the specified default actor isolation does not apply.
 An additional case that should be considered is types with a conformance to `Sendable`:

 ```swift
 struct SimpleValue: Sendable {